 Subsea 7 S.A.
 Notification Of Major Holding

-On 30 July 2024 the total number of voting rights in the Company attached to shares was 47,410 On 30 July 2024 the total number of voting rights in the Company attached to financial instruments with similar economic effect according to Article 12 (1) (a) of the Transparency Law (right to recall) was 14,586,195 On 30 July 2024 the total number of voting rights in the Company attached to financial instruments with similar economic effect according to Article 12 (1) (b) of the Transparency Law (swaps) was 495,562 When combined, the above positions equated to 5.00% of voting rights of Subsea 7 S.A on 30 July 2024.
+On 1 August 2024 the total number of voting rights in the Company directly and indirectly attached to shares according to Article 8 and 9 was 104,256 On 1 August 2024 the total number of voting rights in the Company attached to financial instruments with similar economic effect according to Article 12 (1) (a) of the Transparency Law (right to recall) was 14,603,438 On 1 August 2024 the total number of voting rights in the Company attached to financial instruments with similar economic effect according to Article 12 (1) (b) of the Transparency Law (swaps) was 405,597 When combined, the above positions equated to 5.00% of voting rights of Subsea 7 S.A on 1 August 2024.

-On 31 July 2024 the total number of voting rights in the Company attached to shares was 0 (nil) On 31 July 2024 the total number of voting rights in the Company attached to financial instruments with similar economic effect according to Article 12 (1) (a) of the Transparency Law (right to recall) was N/A On 31 July 2024 the total number of voting rights in the Company attached to financial instruments with similar economic effect according to Article 12 (1) (b) of the Transparency Law (swaps) was N/A When combined, the above positions equated to 0.00% (nil) of voting rights of Subsea 7 S.A on 31 July 2024.
+On 2 August 2024 the total number of voting rights in the Company directly and indirectly attached to shares according to Article 8 and 9 was 132,851 On 2 August 2024 the total number of voting rights in the Company attached to financial instruments with similar economic effect according to Article 12 (1) (a) of the Transparency Law (right to recall) was 14,629,102 On 2 August 2024 the total number of voting rights in the Company attached to financial instruments with similar economic effect according to Article 12 (1) (b) of the Transparency Law (swaps) was 369,488 When combined, the above positions equated to 5.00% of voting rights of Subsea 7 S.A on 2 August 2024.

 A copy of the notifications received from Barclays is available on the Subsea7 website .